subhk/QGYBJ.jl/docs/src/guide/diagnostics.md

 ## Energy Diagnostics Output Files

-QGYBJ.jl automatically saves energy diagnostics to separate files in a dedicated `diagnostic/` folder, following the structure used in the Fortran QG_YBJp code.
+QGYBJplus.jl automatically saves energy diagnostics to separate files in a dedicated `diagnostic/` folder, following the structure used in the Fortran QG_YBJp code.

 ### Output Folder Structure